Eli1771/resources_for_ventures/WISHLIST.md

 Create materials in assignment#new form

 Create assignments in material#new form

+Login with google profile